Exopy/exopy/docs/source/dev_guide/application.rst

 |HasPreferencesPlugin| and should call the parent class start method in its own
 start method.
 Second all members which should be saved should be tagged with the 'pref' metadata (use the tag method).
-The value of the metadata can be `True` or any of the values presented in :ref: XXXX.
+The value of the metadata can be `True` or any of the values presented in :ref: TODO.
 All value thus tagged are loaded from the preference file if found, and saved when the user request to save the preferences.
 Finally, a |Preferences| object to the 'ecpy.app.preferences.plugin' extension point.
 A single |Preferences| object